laitifranz/traiNreal/README.md

 1. Open the application.
 If it is the first time that you open the app, you will be guided inside the app
 2. Choose your personal trainer, among those proposed, in *Settings*
-3. Start the workout and enjoy the free-joystic interaction
+3. Start the workout and enjoy the hands-free experience
 4. Enjoy your workout and do your best! :zap: